GuruMaps/AndroidManual/03-settings.md

 **Note**: map download speed can vary while using online sources, and depends on the speed of your Internet connection and the speed of the server from where the map is downloaded.

 In addition to built-in online raster maps, Galileo Offline Maps also supports custom online maps.
-You can add any map source you like using a special XML file that contains a description of map provider.
+You can add any source you like using a special XML file that contains a description of map provider.

 Read also: [Custom Map Sources](/04-tips-and-tricks-and-troubleshooting.md#customMapSources).